in

 Rinse and Dry the Brined Turkey Legs

-• Pat the turkey legs dry with paper towels, and place them on a cutting board to air dry.
+- Pat the turkey legs dry with paper towels, and place them on a wire rack over a baking sheet to air dry.

 Set up your Grill or Smoker